tz2614/md5checksum/README.md

 ## Function:

-md5sum file integreity checker for checking vcf and bam files in a runfolder using Python 2.7.12
+File integrity checker for checking vcf and bam files in a runfolder using Python 2.7.12

 To clone Git repository go here: https://github.com/tz2614/